Quantum Money from Abelian Group Actions: A Quantum Toolkit for Generic Group Actions

 The set $\Xs_\lambda$ will be interpreted as the image of $\G_\lambda$ under $L$.
 Note that group action queries allow for testing membership in $\Xs_\lambda$: $\Xs_\lambda$ are exactly the set of strings where the group action query does not output $\bot$. \end{itemize} We call the oracle above $\GGAM_{\G,m}$.

-In the classical setting, we usually consider queries to the oracle to have unit cost while computation outside the oracle queries is free.
+\paragraph{Cost Metrics.}In the classical setting, we usually consider queries to the oracle to have unit cost while computation outside the oracle queries is free.
+While this is technically an overly-conservative modeling, it tends to reflect the cost of actual known generic attacks.
+Moreover, lower-bounds (e.g.~\cite{EC:Shoup97}) in the classical setting exclusively work by lower-bounding the query complexity, and cannot say anything about the computational cost outside of the queries, so this model corresponds exactly to what the lower-bounds can show.
 If following this convention, our model essentially corresponds to the model considered in~\cite{PKC:DHKKLR23}.

 However, in the quantum setting, considering the query complexity alone is insufficient, as discrete logarithms can be solved in polynomial query complexity~\cite{EttHoy00}.
+In slightly more detail,~\cite{EttHoy00} show that the hidden subgroup problem has polynomial (in the bit-length of group elements) query complexity.
+This includes as a special case the dihedral hidden subgroup problem, which is known to be equivalent to the abelian hidden shift problem.
+Recall that in the abelian hidden shift problem one is given access to two functions $f_0$ and $f_1$ with the promise that $f_1(h)=f_0(g+h)$ for some secret $g$, where the domains of $f_0,f_1$ is an abelian group with group operation $+$.
+The goal is to find $g$.
+We see that the (abelian) group action discrete log problem is an example of an (abelian) hidden shift problem as follows.
+On discrete log instance $y=g*x$, let $f_0(h)=h*x$ and $f_1(h)=h*y=(g+h)*x=f_0(g+h)$.
+Applying the hidden shift solver to $f_0,f_1$ recovers the discrete log $g$ using polynomially-many queries.

-Therefore, it is necessary to consider the total cost of an algorithm as including both the queries (unit cost per query) and the computation outside the queries.
+While the above shows that the query complexity of discrete logs is polynomial, the computational cost of~\cite{EttHoy00} is exponential in the bit-length of group elements.
+As such, in contrast to the classical setting, it makes sense to consider the total cost of an algorithm as including both the queries (unit cost per query) and the computation outside the queries.
+This is the convention we follow in this work.

+\paragraph{Minimal Oracles.} Note that we can equivalently model group action queries using the ``minimal'' oracle

+Observe that we can perform a standard oracle query using two calls to the minimal oracle, and a minimal oracle using two calls to a standard oracle.
+Indeed:

+Therefore, we will allow either the minimal oracle or standard oracle when making queries to $\GGAM_{\G,m}$.